3 Practical Reasons Why You Should Keep a Productivity Journal

 No more being distracted by your daily to-dos, appointments on your calendar, or work assignments.

-You can easily review and focus on data in one convenient place.
+You can easily review data and focus on your work without unnecessary interruptions or disruptions.

 Have you ever reviewed your calendar at the end of the year?
 The power of hindsight can be quite valuable.

-Those weekly volunteering sessions, bimonthly business trips, and daily gym visits can become crystal clear in the blink of an eye.
+For instance, those weekly bimonthly business trips and daily gym visits can become crystal clear in the blink of an eye.

-Review your productivity journal at the end the week and you might uncover some surprising, and perhaps even startling information about how you work.
+Review your productivity journal at the end the week.
+You might uncover some surprising and startling information about how you work.

 You might find you don’t work well in the mornings, but thrive in the afternoon.